us0p/alexandria/library/programming/tools/aws/aws_networking.md

 The VPC component that checks packet permissions for subnets is a `network access control list (ACL)`.
 ## Network `ACL`
-It's a `virtual firewal` that controls inbound and outbound traffic at the subnet level.
+It's a [virtual firewall](firewall.md) that controls inbound and outbound traffic at the subnet level.

 Imagine that you are in an airport.
 In the airport, travelers are trying to enter into a different country.
 You can think of the travelers as packets and the passport control officer as a network ACL.
 The passport control officer checks travelers’ credentials when they are both entering and exiting out of the country.
 If a traveler is on an approved list, they are able to get through.
 However, if they are not on the approved list or are explicitly on a list of banned travelers, they cannot come in.